willymcallister/willymcallister.github.io/_articles/thevenin-howto.md

 {% capture summary %}$\parallel${% endcapture %}
 {% capture details %}
-Two vertical bars $\parallel$ are shorthand notation for "in parallel with."
+$\parallel$ is a shorthand notation for "in parallel with"
 {% endcapture %}{% include details.html %}

 #### Thévenin voltage